MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

     - Can only be run by the current owner (or member of owning role) or a superuser.
     - Requires membership of `<new_owner>`.

+The owner of an index is always kept in-sync with the owner of the underlying relation.
+Trying to alter the owner of an index will return successfully with a warning, but will not actually change the owner of the index.
+This is for PostgreSQL compatibility reasons.

 We will update `DROP ROLE` so that roles cannot be dropped unless no objects are owned by the role.

 #### Implementation Details